SwissWoodSolutions/swisswoodsolutions.github.io/en/projects.md

 ## Swiss Ebony project with the Gebert Rüf Foundation

-Since March 2016 Swiss Wood Solutions has been financially supported by the Gebert RÃ¼f Foundation.
-The private funding agency **aims to boost entrepreneurial projects in Switzerland, which are committed to achieve an impact in current science and innovation challenges.** Gebert Rüf has funded two projects at Swiss Wood Solutions (SWS).
+Since March 2016 Swiss Wood Solutions has been financially supported by the Gebert Rüf Foundation.
+The private funding agency **aims to boost entrepreneurial projects in Switzerland, which are committed to achieve an impact in current science and innovation challenges.** Gebert Rüf has funded two projects at Swiss Wood Solutions.
 In the Swiss Ebony project, SWS succeeded to achieve dimensional stability of densified wood materials.
 The positive experimental results delivered the proof of concept and confirmed feasibility for the application of the material in